Gun Island: History

 During Admiralty surveys of the north-west coast in 1840, the crew of HMS Beagle discovered a brass gun of about three pounds calibre and an iron swivel gun on which paint was still adhered.
 Captain Stokes, with Commander John Clements Wickham, named the place Gun Island.
 They also discovered several coins, including one dated about 1707 and another dated 1720.
 Also seen was what appeared to be the beam of a ship with an iron bolt through it, and glass bottles and clay pipes.
-The material was presumed to have been left there by the Zeewyk castaways 112 years earlier.
+The material was presumed to have been left there by the Zeewijk castaways 112 years earlier.

-In 1883, Charles Edward Broadhurst, who had been granted a lease for guano export, discovered several campsites, as well as the bones of seals which had evidently been killed for sustenance by the crew of the Zeewyk.
+In 1883, Charles Edward Broadhurst, who had been granted a lease for guano export, discovered several campsites, as well as the bones of seals which had evidently been killed for sustenance by the crew of the Zeewijk.

 Gun Island was one of the islands of the Abrolhos most heavily worked for guano.
 Guano workings continued on a commercial scale from the 1880s to the 1920s, and again in the mid-1940s.
 A 100 m stone jetty on the south-eastern corner, built for loading guano, remains intact.

 The yacht Nautilus was wrecked at Gun Island in 1897.

 From June to November 1968, a stratigraphic test well was drilled on Gun Island (28º53'30.11"S, 113º51'27.0"E) by BP Petroleum Development Australia.
 It was drilled within the Perth Basin and reached a total depth (TD) of 3725 m.
 The extent of the drilling platform near the wharf can be seen on satellite images.